thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 <!-- end -->

-# (PART) nanopore data {-}
+# (PART) dna and rna sequence data {-}

 <!-- start nanopore data -->

 # data transfer {-}

-Once you've completed a nanopore run, the data are can be transferred to an external hard drive, which can then be plugged into the storage computer.
+Once you've completed a sequencing run, the data are can be transferred to an external hard drive, which can then be plugged into the storage computer.
 The next steps are:

 1. Identify which files are of interest/where they are in the system.
 Useful commands: